aquasecurity/defsec/avd_docs/azure/keyvault/AVD-AZU-0016/docs.md

-### Key vault should have purge protection enabled

 Purge protection is an optional Key Vault behavior and is not enabled by default.

 Purge protection can only be enabled once soft-delete is enabled.
 It can be turned on via CLI or PowerShell.